beproactivegr/it-polygraph/README.md

 Do you trust your IT?
 Audit your systems yourself and find out!

-Use IT Polygraph to conduct a quick and easy audit of your IT infrastructure to ensure that it is secure and functioning properly.
+Use IT Polygraph to conduct a quick and easy audit of your IT infrastructure to ensure that it is secure and is functioning properly.

 Is your IT lying to you?
 Are you paying for a bogus IT service?